Stream

 Details

-method, all subscribed nodes start accepting and executing stream pushes.Example
+Restart the current stream.
+After executing the restart method, all subscribed nodes start accepting stream pushes and execute